AlonMell/grovelog/README.md

 - Efficient memory usage with buffer pooling
 - Support for structured logging with attributes
 - Advanced grouping of attributes with nesting
+- Context-aware logging with attribute propagation
+- Error wrapping with context preservation
 - Compatible with the standard `log/slog` interface
 - Customizable time formats